billkarsh/SpikeGLX/Markdown/UserManual.md

 are saved to file.
 Note that saved channels are marked with an `S` on the right-hand sides of the graphs.

+* `Refresh Graphs`: Clear and restart sweeping for all graphs.

 * `Color TTL Events...`: Watch up to 4 auxiliary (TTL) channels for pulses.
 Apply color stripes to the graphs when pulses occur.

 #### Imec Menu

+* `Spike Viewer 1..4`: Display spiking in selected channel (immediately).

 * `Edit Channel On/Off...`: Shows editor for changing which channels are turned off (available only if recording currently disabled).